Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Don't skip these next sentences!

-• a water filter may not remove viruses, but a purification method (including a purifying filter) will remove or neutralize them.
+• A water filter may not remove the tiniest particles called viruses, but a purification method (including a purifying filter) will remove or at least neutralize them along with larger microbes.

-This is a huge consideration if you are traveling to areas known to be contaminated with human feces.
+The choice between treatment and purification is a huge consideration if you are traveling to areas known to be contaminated with human feces loaded with viruses.

 And that's just about anywhere that humans have access to surface water - pristine appearing mountain lakes and streams included.